navintkr/CSharpNLToSQL-Views/README.md

-# Using planner
+CsharpNlpToSql

-The `CsharpNlpToSql` console application shows how a Semantic Kernel plugin can be used to support the model to query a SQL View.
+Console application shows how a Semantic Kernel plugin can be used to support the model to query a SQL View.

 ## Prerequisites